 Photo courtesy of Earls37a

 Daylight saving time was primarily started in the United States for the sake of conserving energy.
 The Standard Time Act was passed in 1918, which officially established time zones and incorporated daylight saving months into federal law.
 This was during World War I, when national efforts were made to conserve materials for the war effort.
-The thought was that if daytime hours could correspond better with natural light, fewer tasks would need to be done at night.
+It was believed that if daytime hours could correspond better with natural light, fewer tasks would need to be done at night.
 Homes would need to use less energy to stay lit.

 Conservation, from fuel to food to silver, was stressed by Entente and Associated power governments during WWI, as seen in this poster from the Canadian Food Board.
 Photo courtesy of Wikimedia Commons.

-After the war daylight saving time was revoked.
-When food conservation became mandatory in the United Sates during World War II (rather than being encouraged as it was in WWI), daylight saving time was once again instated.
+After the war, daylight saving time was revoked.
+When food conservation became mandatory in the United Sates during World War II (rather than just being encouraged as it was in WWI), daylight saving time was once again instated.
 Referred to as "War Time," it spanned from early February until the end of September.